Who are we and what do we do?

 What type of personal data do we collect and how do we collect it?

-We collect personal information (such as name, date of birth and address), characteristics (such as gender, ethnicity and disability), as well as health and lifestyle information from the general public.
-We often obtain this on a voluntary basis through electronic surveys, registration forms at events, verbal or written quotes, and or photographs.
+We collect personal data such as name, date of birth and address, characteristics such as gender and lifestyle information, and we use verbal or written quotes, and or photographs.
+We also collect ‘special category data including ethnicity and disability.
+We often obtain this on a voluntary basis through electronic surveys, registration forms at events,

 How the Law allows us to use your personal data